hashtag91/YouDownloader/README.md

 * datetime

 Use:
-1- Copy and paste the url link of the youtube video into the text field 2- Click on the check button located to the right of the url field 3- Wait for the relevant video information to load
+1- Copy and paste the url link of the youtube video into the text field\n 2- Click on the check button located to the right of the url field 3- Wait for the relevant video information to load
 4- Select the desired resolution from the Resolution ComboBox